MihaelaVacarus/MS1-You-Plant-It/README.md

 -   ### User stories
     - #### As a user, I want to look up urban gardens in Dublin so that I can maybe grow my own.
     - #### As a user, I want to see what can be planted so that I can get the fruit and veggies that I like.
-    - #### As a user, I want to check how much that's going to cost me so that I see if I can afford it.
+    - #### As a user, I want to check how much that's going to cost me.
     - #### As a user, I want to meet people with similar interests so that we share ideas.
     - #### As a user, I want to maybe join a workshop so that I learn more about the gardening basics.
     - #### As a user, I want to be able to contact the company by sending an email/form, so that I am not bothered with calls.